19 May How Home Alarm Systems Can Increase Property Value

 Today, a security system can also monitor your HVAC system, control your lights, and sends you updates if anything happens.
 These features are all housed in a single place and monitored by the same company, which furthers your sense of convenience.

-Not only can you monitor your entire home, but you can make adjustments to your home, too.
+Not only can you monitor your entire home, but you can also make adjustments to your home.

 For example, you can turn on your hallway light in the evening to make it look like someone is home when they aren’t.
 Then, you can turn it off again in the morning.